Nangang Software Park: Distinctions

-Wired Magazine profiled the Nankang Software Park in 2000, when it named Taipei City the Number 1 Digital City in Asia (No. 8 in the World).
+Wired Magazine profiled the Nangang Software Park in 2000, when it named Taipei City the Number 1 Digital City in Asia (No. 8 in the World).
 In the article, it sited NKSP as one of the primary reasons for Taipei City's strong rating.
 The Software Park has also been profiled in Harvard Business Review, Scientific American, and Business Today (Taiwan).
-In 2005, the Nankang Software Park was named one of the three Intelligent Buildings of the Year by the Intelligence Community Forum (New York, NY, USA).
-In 2008, the Economist Intelligent Unit ranked the Nankang Software Park as the top rated software park across four categories among a select group of Asian Software Parks.
+In 2005, the Nangang Software Park was named one of the three Intelligent Buildings of the Year by the Intelligence Community Forum (New York, NY, USA).
+In 2008, the Economist Intelligent Unit ranked the Nangang Software Park as the top rated software park across four categories among a select group of Asian Software Parks.
 NKSP is highly regarded for the annual production it adds to the economy each year, the strength of the companies in its incubator centers, and the mixture of local and international clients.
 In 2007, the park contributed around US$6 billion in production annually and employed approximately 14,000 people.
 It is estimated that with the inclusion of Phase III the Park's production will increase to approximately US$28 billion and employ over 28,000 technology workers.

-The Nankang Software Park, Neihu Technology Park, and the Hsinchu Science Park are often credited for being the catalyst in the development of Taiwan's high tech industries and the dramatic increase in Taiwan's share of intellectual property.
-The Nankang Software Park, Neihu Technology Park, and greater Xizhi Economic and Trade Park also create the Taipei tech triangle as they house many of Taiwan's top tech corporate headquarters.
+The Nangang Software Park, Neihu Technology Park, and the Hsinchu Science Park are often credited for being the catalyst in the development of Taiwan's high tech industries and the dramatic increase in Taiwan's share of intellectual property.
+The Nangang Software Park, Neihu Technology Park, and greater Xizhi Economic and Trade Park also create the Taipei tech triangle as they house many of Taiwan's top tech corporate headquarters.

 Difficulties and challenges

-The Nari Typhoon brought flooding to large portions of Taipei City including the Nankang Software Park in 2001.
+The Nari Typhoon brought flooding to large portions of Taipei City including the Nangang Software Park in 2001.
 During that flood, some of the electrical systems in the basement of the Software Park were damaged.
 The Taipei City Government has built a large pumping station along the Jilong River to reduce the risk of flooding.
 Phase I was retrofitted with flood gates to help reduce the risk of future flooding.
 In addition, new sections of the park have been designed with protection above the 200-year flood line.

 How to Get There

-To arrive at the Nankang Software Park take Bannan Line to Nangang Exhibition Center Station and transfer to Wenhu Line, the second stop will be Nangang Software Park Station.
+Public Transportation: To arrive at the Nangang Software Park take Bannan line to Nangang Exhibition Center Station and transfer to Wenhu line, the second stop will be Nangang Software Park Station.